-Lawyers in Missouri won’t have to wait too long before they can begin petitioning courts to expunge old criminal convictions under a Missouri expungement bill that was signed by Governor Jay Nixon on July 13, 2016.
+You can now begin petitioning courts to expunge old criminal convictions under a Missouri expungement bill (SB 588) that was signed by Governor Jay Nixon on July 13, 2016!

 Senate Bill 588 passed both houses of the Missouri Legislature in the spring of 2016 and was signed by Governor Jay Nixon on July 13, 2016.
-Although it won’t go into effect until January 1, 2018, many Missourians for the first time will have the opportunity to finally shed themselves of prior convictions.
+It went into effect on January 1, 2018 and many Missourians for the first time will have the opportunity to finally shed themselves of prior convictions.

 It won’t help those who have been convicted of child pornography or violent crime, but for thousands, it will be a source of real relief.

-The particulars of the new Missouri expungement bill include:
+The particulars of the new Missouri expungement law include:

 a.
 Petitions for expungement may be filed in any Missouri court in which such person was charged or found guilty.